joelparkerhenderson/github-special-files-and-paths/README.md

 ## Introduction

-GitHub special files can typically be written with a variety of names:
+GitHub special files can typically be written with a variety of formats and file name extensions:

-  * using freeform text, typically with no file name extension.
+  * using freeform text, typically with no file name extension or "`.txt`"

   * using Markdown, typically with a file name name extension "`.md`" or "`.markdown`".